Back SIDO Case Study

 Visual design • A/B testing • SEO • Data-driven iteration

-Once the semester ended, I went all in.
-I developed a repeatable system: find the moment, script the narrative, design the thumbnail, optimize the metadata, publish, and engage.
-Every piece of the pipeline was intentional — from the purple border that became my brand to the SEO strategy that surfaced my videos above established channels.
+Once the semester ended, the channel became the full focus.
+A repeatable system emerged: find the moment, script the narrative, design the thumbnail, optimize the metadata, publish, and engage.
+Every piece of the pipeline was intentional — from the purple border that became the brand to the SEO strategy that surfaced videos above established channels.

 Strategy